tretoef-estrella/sloane-coherence-records/README.md

 **Boagrius** is the codename for the second C++ engine, which produced Records 3 and 4.
 It uses a different conceptual framework: instead of a smoothed-max landscape, Boagrius operates on a constrained-feasibility formulation where the coherence is treated as a hard constraint and the engine iterates on the constraint residual until convergence within a quad-precision feasibility tolerance.
 The two engines are complementary: Aquiles is exploratory (good at finding new basins from random or sandbox warmstarts), Boagrius is exploitative (good at deepening a known basin to the limit of floating-point precision).

 **Sanjuanbautista** is the codename for the third C++ engine, which produced the (3, 14) record reported in [`cell_3x14/`](cell_3x14/).
 The distinctive public feature of Sanjuanbautista relative to the parent repository's engines is that it operates in **quad-precision (128-bit) arithmetic throughout the inner loop**, rather than in IEEE-754 double-precision or in double-double.
 This makes the engine slower than Aquiles or Boagrius per iteration, but it allows the engine to resolve descent below the threshold at which conventional double-precision engines saturate.
 In cells where the holder configuration sits near a degenerate basin floor — as the Mixon (2019) holder for (3, 14) appears to — quad-precision is the difference between stalling at the saturation threshold and being able to push to the basin floor itself.

-The three engines are complementary: Aquiles explores new basins from random or sandbox warmstarts; Boagrius deepens a known basin to the limit of double-precision; Sanjuanbautista resolves descent below the double-precision floor when a problem's geometry demands quad-precision to make further progress.
+**Rasputin** is the codename for the fourth C++ engine, which produced the (4, 48) record reported in [`cell_4x48/`](cell_4x48/).
+Like Sanjuanbautista, Rasputin operates in **quad-precision (128-bit) arithmetic throughout its inner loop**.
+The distinction between Rasputin and Sanjuanbautista is operational rather than methodological: Rasputin is hardened for cells where the holder configuration is structurally tight in the sense of admitting many simultaneously near-saturated pairs (24.29% saturated pairs at the 10⁻⁸ tolerance level in the case of (4, 48)), and a non-trivial descent is feasible in absolute coherence terms rather than only at the eighth-decimal rounding boundary.
+The four engines are complementary: Aquiles explores new basins from random or sandbox warmstarts in double-precision cells; Boagrius deepens a known basin to the limit of double-precision; Sanjuanbautista is the quad-precision endgame for cells where the basin floor appears degenerate; Rasputin is the quad-precision attack engine for cells where the holder is structurally tight and a non-trivial descent is feasible.

 The leverage in this project does not live in any one engine.
 It lives in **the combination of fast disciplined engines and a sandbox protocol that discovers the right places on the manifold to launch them from**.
 A higher-level description is in [`METHODOLOGY.md`](METHODOLOGY.md).
-The full source code of all three engines is held under separate licensing arrangement (see *Licensing and engine availability* below).
+The full source code of all four engines is held under separate licensing arrangement (see *Licensing and engine availability* below).

 ---